Fight a Drug Crime Charge in Jacksonville

 Seek a Positive Outcome for Your Case

 Florida drug laws are extremely rigid, and a conviction may lead to government seizure of property or cash related to the incident, mandatory prison sentences, hefty fines, and possibly even life imprisonment for a first-degree trafficking offense.
 At Scott Monroe Law, P.A., our knowledgeable team has represented thousands of clients in drug offense cases since 2010 and we can represent you throughout the process.

-Contact our Jacksonville criminal defense lawyers at (904) 474-3115 for passionate representation against drug charges.
+Contact our Jacksonville drug crime defense lawyers at (904) 474-3115 for passionate representation against drug charges.

 What Do You Need to Know About Drug Possession & Trafficking?